TheMrityunjayPathak/SpaceshipTitanicClassification/README.md

 **Pandas**

-- Go to Terminal and run this Code
+- Go to the terminal and run this code
 ```
 pip install pandas
 ```

-- Go to Jupyter Notebook and run this Code from a Cell
+- Go to Jupyter Notebook and run this code from a cell
 ```
 !pip install pandas
 ```

 **Matplotlib**

-- Go to Terminal and run this Code
+- Go to the terminal and run this code
 ```
 pip install matplotlib
 ```

-- Go to Jupyter Notebook and run this Code from a Cell
+- Go to Jupyter Notebook and run this code from a cell
 ```
 !pip install matplotlib
 ```

 **Seaborn**

-- Go to Terminal and run this Code
+- Go to the terminal and run this code
 ```
 pip install seaborn
 ```

-- Go to Jupyter Notebook and run this Code from a Cell
+- Go to Jupyter Notebook and run this code from a cell
 ```
 !pip install seaborn
 ```

 **Sklearn**

-- Go to Terminal and run this Code
+- Go to the terminal and run this code
 ```
 pip install scikit-learn
 ```

-- Go to Jupyter Notebook and run this Code from a Cell
+- Go to Jupyter Notebook and run this code from a cell
 ```
 !pip install scikit-learn
 ```

 ## Getting Started

-- Clone the repository to your local machine using the following command :
+- Clone this repository to your local machine by using the following command :
 ```
 git clone https://github.com/TheMrityunjayPathak/SpaceshipTitanicClassification.git
 ```